hyosung11/Launch-School/Courses/journal.md

 11:06 Gave Michael same problem.

 14:55 I don't fully understand the Homesite claim.
 I'm tired right now.
 I might watch some soccer and study later.

+16:33 I'm tired.
+I am dealing with the Homesite Insurance claim.
+I want to study but I can't seem to focus.

+## 20220224 목요일

+05:58 Already Thursday and only a few more days until I take the interview assessment.
+Michael is taking it in a couple of hours.